SRileyCoyote/FFLIB_Working_Examples/README.md

 - [FFLIB Mocks](/force-app/main/default/classes/FFLIB%20Common%20Classes/APEX_MOCKS)
 - [SObjectFabricator](/force-app/main/default/classes/FFLIB%20Common%20Classes/SOBJECT_FABRICATOR)

+Did I missed the mark on something? <br>
+Do you still have questions about how to do something? <br>
+Are the examples or comments not clear enough for what you are trying to do?

+I consider this Example Repo as still a Work In Progress and would love to hear any feedback on what you think is still missing, what is not correct, or could be done better or more efficiently.

+Please feel free to leave a comment in the [Discussions Tab](https://github.com/SRileyCoyote/FFLIB_Working_Examples/discussions).

 ## Scratch Org Setup Instructions

 1. Download Repository to Local Machine with VS Code (or similiar IDE)